eLearning

 Ultimately, those taking part in well-planned and worked-through training will see a difference.
 The results will be noticeable.

-These are some of the ways going deep and working through difficult questions will manifest in the training.
+These are some ways going deep and working through difficult questions will manifest in the training.

 • Relevance: Training that has been designed will be more relevant.
 It will address employees’ needs for training and focus on those needs rather than presenting everything in overwhelming quantities, as often happens without proper analysis and design.

-• Effectiveness: By working through content to create a plan and remove unnecessary content, training will be more effective if the plan is done well.
-Instructional designers have a lot of tools available to them to make effective training.
+• Effectiveness: If the plan is done well, training will be more effective by working through content to create a plan and removing unnecessary content.
+Instructional designers have many tools available to them to create effective training.
 Working through content rather than accepting content as is helps a lot.

-• Efficiency: When an instructional designer asks difficult questions, it makes it easy to identify and eliminate unnecessary content.
-If everything is important then nothing is important.
+• Efficiency: When an instructional designer asks difficult questions, it’s easy to identify and eliminate unnecessary content.
+If everything is important, then nothing is important.
 Identifying only essential content means more efficient and cost-effective training.

 • Customization: Business partners and SMEs don’t always pay attention to the audience.
 Working with them can uncover how training can be made to fit the audience better and keep the audience in mind.
 That means more custom training that fits the audience better.